MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-ItemProperty.md

 This command sets the value of the **IsReadOnly** property of the "final.doc" file to "true".
-It uses **Path** to specify the file, **Name** to specify the name of the property, and the **Value** pazrameter to specify the new value.
+It uses **Path** to specify the file, **Name** to specify the name of the property, and the **Value** parameter to specify the new value.

 The file is a **System.IO.FileInfo** object and **IsReadOnly** is just one of its properties.
 To see all of the properties, type `Get-Item C:\GroupFiles\final.doc | Get-Member -MemberType Property`.